dungquach12/DiskInspector/README.md

 A simple disk inspection application built with **Qt** and **CMake**.
 Supports basic disk information retrieval and a clean button-based UI.

+## Feature:
+- Read info of a FAT32 disk
 ---

 ## Requirements